jsDrome/jsdrome.com/posts/home/home/home.md

 # Hello, World!

-jsDrome is a mentor-driven digital transformation open-source community of engineers for engineers.
+jsDrome is a mentor-driven open source transformation community of engineers for engineers.

 As part of your inception, we provide you with a bootcamp.

-## What you will be learning
+## 1. What you will be learning

-How to create a full fledged web application using the latest technologies.

-## Register for the bootcamp

-Drop a mail to hi@jsdrome.com with subject:  **Registration**

-## Duration of bootcamp
+Web Software Engineering (Frontend, Backend, DevOps, Testing).
+After the course, you will be inducted into the community.

+## 2. How long will it take

-The classes are of 1 hour sessions which run on all weekdays for a month.
-You will be put in a batch with up to 10-20 other people.
-The classes will be practical in nature.
+The classes are of 1 hour sessions on an a daily basis.
+It will be over hangout meet and the time will be communicated to you.
+You will be put in a batch with up to 20 other people.
+The classes will be practical and so you will need a computer.
+There will be a mentor who will teach in the first half an hour and you will practice in the other half.

-## What you will need
+## 3. What you will need

     - Computer with an OS preferably linux based.
     - Good internet connection
     - Github account
-    - Node JS.
+    - Node JS
-    - VS Code.
+    - VS Code
     - Git bash (only for Windows).

-## What will be expected of you
+## 4. What will be expected of you

     - Be regular.
     - Ask any questions you might have.
     - Avoid excuses.

-## What's in it for you
+## 5. What's in it for you

 Every student has his own take away from this.
 Some for new skills, some for career shift, some for moving abroad.

-## Topics in detail (Basic Plan)
+## 6. Topics covered in Basic Plan

-    - Setting up development environment
+    - Development Envionment
-    - Linux basics
+    - Linux
-    - Web Programming basics: HTML, CSS, Javascript
-    - Python, Ruby, Node JS programming
+    - Programming (HTML, CSS, JavaScript, Node JS, Python, Ruby, C, Java)
-    - Initiating a NodeJS project
     - Git/Github
-    - Editorconfig and Eslint
-    - Commit linting
-    - React
-    - Babel
-    - Webpack
-        - Webpack dev
-        - Webpack prod
-        - Webpack common
-        - Webpack Dev Server
-    - Webpack Plugins
-        - HtmlWebpackPlugin
-        - CleanWebpackPlugin
-        - WebpackBundleAnalyzer
-        - Webpack Visualizer Plugin
+    - Tooling
-    - Hot Module Replacement
+    - Frontend
-    - Sourcemaps
+    - Backend
-    - JSDocs
+    - Debugging
-    - Firebase hosting
+    - CI/CD
-    - Circle CI
+    - Deployment
-    - Unit testing using Jest
+    - Unit testing
-    - Snapshot testing using Jest
-    - Code coverage
-    - Manual Testing
-    - Selenium Testing
+    - Automation Testing

-## Topics in detail (Advanced)
+## 7. Topics covered in Advanced Plan

     - All of the above
-    - E2E Testing using Cypress
     - Progressive Web Apps
-    - Express server
     - Isomorphic Web Apps
-    - Google Cloud Functions
-    - BrowserStack
-    - React router
-    - Redux
-    - Containerisation using Docker
-    - Deploying to Heroku
-    - Orchestration using Kubernetes
-    - Terraform
-    - Helm Charts
     - Google Cloud Platform
+    - Containerisation (Docker)
+    - Heroku
+    - Kubernetes

-## Super Advanced Course
+## 8. Topics covered in Super Advanced Plan

+    - All of the above
-    - React Native
+    - Native app development
-    - Expo
     - Deploying to Google Play Store
-    - Puppeteer
-    - Google Analytics
-    - Google Tag Manager
-    - LogRocket
-    - Airbrake
+    - Marketing
     - SEO
-    - Open Source Contribution
-    - Programming concepts
+    - Programming in depth
         - DataStructures
         - Algorithms
-        - Javascript in depth

-## Plans
+## 9. Cost

-## Basic Plan
+ - Basic Plan (~20 classes, Rs 4,000.
+Students go free.)

-- ~20 classes, 1 hour (Mon - Fri)
-- India (students): Free
-- Others: 50 EUR (4000INR)

-## Advanced Plan
+ - Advanced Plan (~40 classes, Rs 10,000)

-- ~30 - 40 classes, 1 hour (Mon - Fri)
-- India: ₹10K
-- Others: 125 EUR

-## Super Advanced
+ - Super Advanced Plan (~60 classes, Rs 25,000)

-- Get in touch.

-## The mentors
+## 10. The mentors

-The mentors are **Sreeram Padmanabhan** from Berlin, **Pooja Singh** & **Priya Porwal** from Bangalore.
+The mentors are **Sreeram Padmanabhan** from Berlin, **Pooja Singh** & **Priya Porwal** from Bangalore all Senior Software Engineers.
 Other mentors are soon joining us.

+## 11. Register

+Drop a mail to hi@jsdrome.com with subject: **Registration**

+## 12. How to pay

+ - India: Google Pay to +91 9496368177
+ - Germany: IBAN: GB53 REVO 0099 7096 4381 71 BIC: REVOGB21
+ - UK: Sort Code: 040075 A/C No.: 12480363

+## Read/Submit a feedback

+Head over to our facebook page.